armory/docs/content/en/docs/feature-status/deprecations/pacrd-deprecation.md

 - Migrate to using our more mature Pipelines as Code feature

- ## What Happens if I don't act in time?
+ ## What happens if I don't act in time?

 If your company uses PaCRD, it will no longer be guaranteed to function as part of Armory Enterprise releases after 2021/11/01.
 Any workflows that utilize PaCRD may break when you upgrade Armory Enterprise to a new release after that date.